kiegroup/droolsjbpm-build-bootstrap/README.md

     * Set up formatter for edited code only: Open menu *Window*, menu item *Preferences*, click tree item *Java*, tree item *Editor*, and click *Save actions*.
 Enable *Perform the selected actions on save*: select *Format source code* (*Format edited lines*) and *Organize imports*

-    * **IMPORTANT** Eclipse uses three seperate formatters, and you need to setup each one seperately (click Import..., select the file, and click apply for each one):
+    * **IMPORTANT** Eclipse uses three separate formatters, and you need to setup each one separately (click Import..., select the file, and click apply for each one):

         - Clean Up: Uses "eclipse-code-style-clean-up_droolsjbpm-java-conventions.xml"